zyaaa-ux/ROSA-Tuning/README.md

-  # ROSA-Tuning: Tuning limited state to approach unlimited state
+  # ROSA-Tuning: Enhancing Long-Context Modeling via Suffix Matching

 ## What is ROSA-Tuning